 Throws are inexpensive items hurled at the masses by float riders.
-They include beads, cups, toys and the much sought after doubloon — an aluminum coin stamped with a krewe’s insignia and the theme for that year.
+They include beads, cups, toys, and the much sought-after doubloon — an aluminum coin stamped with a krewe’s insignia and the theme for that year.
 The prized Zulu coconut, however, is not thrown (for obvious reasons) but is passed down to anyone lucky enough to snag one.
-Note: Having a cute kid with you significantly increases the amount of throws hurled your way.
+Note: Having a cute kid with you significantly increases the number of throws hurled your way.

 The neutral ground is what’s typically called the “median” in other cities.
 Parade-goers like to stake out a good spot on the neutral ground to watch the floats drift by; it’s not unusual for people to arrive hours before the parade is scheduled to begin.
 You’re bound to see people in folding chairs and ladders so the kiddies can get a better view.
 You can also stand on the sidewalk side and in New Orleans people generally have a preference.
 I almost always stand on the sidewalk side.